tupperward/repcal/README.md

 # repcal
-A Flask App that generates a JSON object detailing this date in the French Republican Calendar.
+A Flask App that displays todays date in the French Republican Calendar.

-Honestly, this is so pared down at this point that I don't know why the README is here.

-`localhost:8000/data`
+`docker pull tupperward/repcal:latest`

+Feel free to use the manifests here.
+Maybe I'll replace them with a helm chart at some point.

+`localhost:8000/`